 To help with organization, consider setting up different folders within your inbox.
 Additionally, to save time, you can set up specific rules to automatically move emails into those folders for you.

 When you aren’t commuting to an office every day, a morning routine may seem hard to stick to.
 However, having a routine in place can help you get and stay focused.

 A typical morning routine could include waking up at the same time every day, making sure you’re getting dressed, eating breakfast, sorting through your emails, and reviewing your meetings and immediate to-do lists.
 This routine may differ depending on your job, but starting your day organized will keep you on track for success.

 Learn to prioritize—not procrastinate

-Keep in mind that while you’re wondering how to get organized at work, there are several technology solutions that have answered that question for you!
-From chat apps like slack to project management platforms like Trello and even time tracker tools like Toggl—technology today can do a lot of the organizing for you.
+Keep in mind that while you’re wondering how to get more organized at work, there are several technology solutions that have answered that question for you!
+From chat apps like Slack to project management platforms like Trello and even time tracker tools like Toggl—technology today can do a lot of the organizing for you.
 Be sure to take advantage of tools like this that can do the heavy lifting in keeping you organized at work.

 Once you learn how to get organized at work, the trick is to stay organized.
 By developing positive habits and routines, you’re more likely to stay on track.
 It simply takes discipline to continue to follow the new habits you’ve established and keep developing new strategies to stay organized.
 Simply spend a few minutes a day ensuring that you’re still applying these organizational strategies to your work.
 And if you slip up, don’t worry—you can start over tomorrow.